PagerDuty/backstage-plugin-docs/docs/index.md

 - [x] Improving UI for the existing PagerDuty Card
 - [x] Adding support for multiple PagerDuty accounts in the same Backstage instance
 - [x] Enabling service dependency sync between Backstage and PagerDuty
-- [ ] Adding support for adding multiple services on the same card
+- [ ] Adding support for multiple services on the same card
 - [ ] Adding support for a Team PagerDuty card
 - [ ] And many more ...